How Long is Nursing School? Your Timeline to Becoming a Nurse

 How long does it take to become an APRN?

 Last but certainly not least, you can climb the nursing ladder with a graduate-level Nursing education, such as a Master of Science in Nursing (MSN).
 It should be noted that graduate-level programs are often specialized and do not universally prepare students for all graduate-level roles—for example, would-be nurse practitioners or nurse anesthetists will need to seek out specialized programs.
-With an MSN degree from Rasmussen College, you’ll be prepared to work as a nurse educator, nurse manager, nurse administrator or in other nursing leadership positions.
+With an MSN degree from Rasmussen University, you’ll be prepared to work as a nurse educator, nurse manager, nurse administrator or in other nursing leadership positions.

 To qualify for entrance into an MSN program, you will first need to earn a BSN.
-Once you have that in hand and satisfy any other entrance requirements, you’ll have the ability to complete the Master of Science in Nursing program at Rasmussen College in as few as 18 months.1
+Once you have that in hand and satisfy any other entrance requirements, you’ll have the ability to complete the Master of Science in Nursing program at Rasmussen University in as few as 18 months.1

 And although an advanced degree requires several years of schooling, the perks are worth it to many people.
 The BLS reports that medical and health services managers earned a 2019 median annual salary of $100,980, and nurse educators earned a median annual salary of $74,600.2